nixworks/public/news/2008/03/22/README.md

 _Context: Catholic faithful, Italy, Magdi Allam, Muslim, Pope Benedict XVI, baptized_

 ### [ A Ukrainian tug and a China-registered bulk carrier have collided east of the Brothers Island on the Urmston Channel in Hong Kong at night; the tug has sunk, 7 crew members on board were rescued, but the remaining 18 crew members were missing. ](/news/2008/03/22/a-ukrainian-tug-and-a-china-registered-bulk-carrier-have-collided-east-of-the-brothers-island-on-the-urmston-channel-in-hong-kong-at-night.md)
-_Context: Hong Kong, Ukraine, Urmston Channel, the Brothers_
+_Context: Hong Kong, Ukrainian, Urmston Channel, the Brothers_

 ## [Previous Day...](/news/2008/03/21/index.md)